Hard2bit

 Example of attack surface management in a company

-A mid-sized company with 300 employees runs Microsoft 365, three SaaS applications, a corporate website with a contact form, a mail server, a VPN for remote access and several development subdomains that were set up for testing and never decommissioned.
-An attack-surface discovery exercise reveals that two of those subdomains have expired certificates and expose services with known vulnerabilities.
-Additionally, an S3 bucket configured as public contains internal documentation.
+A mid-sized company with 300 employees runs a cloud productivity suite, three SaaS applications contracted independently by different teams, a corporate website with a contact form, a mail server, a VPN for remote access and several development subdomains spun up for testing that were never decommissioned.
+An attack-surface discovery exercise reveals that two of those subdomains have expired certificates and expose services with known vulnerabilities; additionally, a cloud storage bucket configured as public contains internal documentation and stale credentials from a forgotten integration.
 None of these assets appeared in the official inventory.
-With that visibility, the security team can prioritise remediation, decommission what is no longer needed and establish a process to vet any new asset before it is exposed.

 Common mistakes

-- Believing the attack surface is limited to the corporate website and the perimeter firewall.
-SaaS applications, third-party integrations, personal accounts with corporate access and forgotten development environments are also part of it.
+• Believing the attack surface is limited to the corporate website and the perimeter firewall.
+SaaS applications, third-party integrations, personal accounts with corporate access and forgotten development environments are all part of it.

-- Running an asset inventory once a year and assuming it remains valid.
-The surface changes every week in most organisations.
+• Running an asset inventory once a year and assuming it remains valid.
+The surface changes every week in most organisations; without continuous discovery the inventory is already out of date the day it is signed off.

 Related services